Last Updated: February 2026

 No, you're not a cat person – we know, it's tempting.
 But your LinkedIn photo isn't the place to showcase your:

-A bad photo is worse than no photo at all.
+A bad photo is a classic sign of a bad LinkedIn profile – and it's worse than no photo at all.
 Hard truth.

 Your "About" section is prime real estate.
 Yet most people either: